Inflectra/spira-documentation/docs/Spira-User-Manual/Portfolio-Strategic-Outcomes.md

 - **Delete**: deletes the current strategic outcome

 ### Info bar
-The info bar shows the following information for the strategic outcome: name, icon, ID, type, status, and progress mini chart
+The info bar shows the following information for the strategic outcome: name, icon, ID, type, status, and progress mini chart.

 ### Progress
 Strategic outcomes display an automatic progress bar calculated from their linked program capabilities.
 The progress percentage represents the proportion of linked capabilities that have reached a closed status (Done or Rejected) out of all non-deleted linked capabilities.